 If you have questions about studying for MBA, I can share some experience and thoughts on that as well.

-Languages to study in 2017: Korean, Mandarin, Danish, French
+Languages to study in 2018: Korean, Mandarin, French

 Stories in Progress